- BIOETHICS FORUM ESSAY

 However, there is a drug that could make a difference, a drug that’s been used medicinally for pain management since 2737 BC.

-Recent studies have found that stigmatopin, when substituted for prescription opiates, can prevent the development of tolerance, aid in withdrawal, and help reduce the quantity of opiates needed for pain management.
+Recent studies have found that stigmatopin –my term for medical marijuana– when substituted for prescription opiates, can prevent the development of tolerance, aid in withdrawal, and help reduce the quantity of opiates needed for pain management.
 Other studies have found that states that allow stigmatopin as a therapeutic option have seen a 25% decrease in opioid overdose deaths and a 15-35% decrease in substance abuse admissions.
 Unlike other treatments options, stigmatopin does not create a physiological dependence and is inexpensive to manufacture.
 A study in Health Affairs found cost savings of more than $165 million in prescription drug spending when stigmatopin was made available.
-With the American Medical Association, National Academy of Sciences Institute of Medicine, American Public Health Association, and an extensive list of renowned medical associations supporting its potential use in pain management, why isn’t it being prescribed to more people?
-Why might this the first time you are hearing of stigmatopin?
+The American Medical Association, National Academy of Sciences Institute of Medicine, American Public Health Association, and an extensive list of renowned medical associations support its potential use in pain management.

 While studies around the world show therapeutic benefits of marijuana – and many countries and U.S. states permit its use medically – clinicians remain reluctant to recommend it to their patients.
 This is in large part because of the persistent stigma surrounding marijuana.
 It is also due to its status as a Schedule 1 narcotic, along with drugs such as heroin and LSD.
 Schedule 1 drugs are substances that have no accepted medical use, are not considered safe, and have a high potential for abuse.
 While marijuana has historically been considered a highly abused substance, the evidence is now pointing to a multitude of medical benefits.
 Bipartisan legislation has been introduced to change marijuana from Schedule 1 to Schedule 3.
 Schedule 3 substances have less potential for abuse than Schedule 1 or Schedule 2 substances, which include cocaine, fentanyl, and other opiates.